James-C-maker/James-C-maker/README.md

 ## Principles

+- Frontline workers are users, not data-entry endpoints.
 - Human input should be the last resort.
-- Software should eliminate duplicate work.
+- Software should remove work, not relocate it.
 - Operational data should emerge naturally from real work whenever possible.
-- Frontline workers are users, not data-entry endpoints.
-- Every click we require from a worker should justify its existence.
+- Every action we require from a worker should justify its existence.

 ## Current focus